 KING OF PRUSSIA, PA – Montco’s Best Pizza Tournament has a brand-new champion: Via Veneto in Norristown!

 The shop competed against Palermo’s in Blue Bell for the crown.
-Marzella’s Pizzeria in in Collegeville, and Anthony’s Coal Fired Pizza were in the Final Four.
+Marzella’s Pizzeria in Collegeville, and Anthony’s Coal Fired Pizza were in the Final Four.

 For the fourth year in a row, the Valley Forge Tourism & Convention Board is put pie against pie.
 After the organization called for nominations of people’s favorite pizza places on social media in February, the list was narrowed down from hundreds to 64 contenders and voting began March 1.